animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Alternatively, you should use Spring Data for Apache Geode’s more robust [`org.springframework.data.gemfire.mapping.MappingPdxSerializer`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection
+Alternatively, you should use Spring Data for GemFire's more robust [`org.springframework.data.gemfire.mapping.MappingPdxSerializer`](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html), which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection